 Upload key after generation

 If you enable this checkbox, after the key creation is done, your public key will be uploaded to a key server.
 Generally this is a good thing, since it will make it much easier for others to start sending you encrypted messages by simply importing your key from a key server, but once a key is uploaded to the key server, it can not be removed.
-So should you not be happy with the name you've chosen, you'll not be able to remove it.
-Simply consider that.
+This means: you will not be able to change your name once the key has been uploaded.
 You can always upload your public key to a key server at a later time.

-Enter your passphrase, which is a fancy name for password.
-As every other password you use, it should be pretty long and it's better to use a very long password (a sentence you can remember) than a very short one with symbols and numbers.
+Enter your passphrase (a fancy name for password).
+As with every other password you use, it should be very strong and it's best to use a very long password (a sentence you can remember) comprised of symbols and numbers.

 Important: Should you forget your password, there's no way to recover it.
-Make sure you will remember it or store it in a safe place (no, a text note on your writing table is not a safe place).
+Make sure you will remember it or store it in a safe place (no, a text note on your desk is not a safe place).

 Hit "Generate key"!

-Each time you create a new key, actually a new key pair is created.
-It consists of a secret key and a public key.
-This is why your own key shows as sec/pub in the Type column.
+Every time you create a new key, a new key pair is created.
+It will consist of a secret key and a public key.
 The public key is to be shared with others, so they can send you encrypted messages.
-You should never delete your secret key.
-If you do, you won't be able to read encrypted messages or files amongst other trouble that it might cause.

 Great, you're almost there!
 All you need for this first test is

-Mail.app.
-If you want to encrypt to other recipients than yourself,
+in Mail.app.
+If you want to encrypt to other recipients than

-A lock icon (encrypt) and a star icon (sign).
-Your star icon should be shown with a dark grey color, which means, that you are ready to sign messages with your key.
-When you click that icon, it will show a check mark in the star icon, which means that your message will be signed.
+A lock icon for encryption and a star icon for the signature.
+For both icons: grey means disabled, black means enabled.
+As you have just created a key, your star icon will be enabled.
+You are now ready to sign messages with your key.
+After you click the star icon you will see a check mark indicating that your message will be signed.

 You are now ready to encrypt your message.
-So click on the lock, and it will change into a closed lock, which means, your email will now be encrypted.
+Click to close the lock.
+Your mail will now be encrypted.

-Once you press the lock or star button, the OpenPGP indicator in the top right corner will turn green.
-This will show you that your mail will be signed and/or encrypted.
+After pressing the lock or star button, the OpenPGP indicator in the top right corner will turn green.
+This indicates that your mail will be signed and/or encrypted.

-For review, your email should look something like this: The indicator is green, the lock button shows a closed lock, so the message will be encrypted and the star button shows a check mark in the star, so the message will be signed.
+Your email should look like this: The OpenPGP indicator is green, the lock icon is locked, your message will be encrypted and a small checkmark is displayed on the star button (the message will be signed).

-And now...
-SEND!
-You'll be asked for your passphrase, in order to sign the message.
-Allow a short moment until the mail is delivered to yourself.
-You'll see that it is encrypted and signed: it shows a closed lock, indicating that the message was encrypted and since you can read the mail-content it has been successfully decrypted for you.
-If there is no lock at all, it means that the message wasn't encrypted.
+Press send: If your passphrase is not stored on your computer you will be asked to enter it manually (in order to sign the message).
+Shorty, the mail will be delivered to yourself.
+You'll see that it is encrypted and signed: the lock is closed, indicating that the message was encrypted and since you can read the mail-content, it has been successfully decrypted for you.
+If you don't see the lock icon the message wasn't encrypted.